 Organized Special Education Documentation

 OneNote allows you to have different notebooks, sections in the notebook, and pages.
 You are allowed to have your sections grouped together as well.
+This is how I set it up.
+The course really dives deep into all the extras and bells and whistles that really make it amazing!

 What Makes It So Awesome